it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

 - Fill all fields registration data

-- Pay for registration for the event, if required
+- Proceed to cart

-- RESULT: you will have at least 2 registrations.
+- RESULT: you will have at least 2 lines in cart.
-  One is the event, that you have just registered.
+  One is related to event, that you are registerting.
-  Second one is shuttle event, that is used in shuttle ticket question
+  Second one is related to shuttle event, that is used in shuttle question

 Accomodation - configuration
 ----------------------------